Linaro/Connect/_pages/about.md

     - /assets/images/content/bud17.jpg
     - /assets/images/content/bkk16.jpg
 flow:
     - row: container_row
     #   style: dark
-      items:
+      sections:
         - format: text
           style: text-center
+          text_content:
-          content: >
+            text: >
                 Every six months, over 300 of the world's leading open source engineers working on Arm get together for a full week of engineering sessions and hacking at Linaro Connect.
 Linaro Connect Bangkok has now ended.
 The next Connect will be held in San Diego California September 23-27, 2019.
 Registration will be announced in May 2019.

                 To view slides or videos from the keynotes and sessions from previous Connects, please go to our [Resources page](https://connect.linaro.org/resources/).

     - row: container_row
       style: block_row
     #   background_image: /assets/images/content/bkk19-group-photo.jpg
       sections:
         - format: block
           style: text-center text-white
+          block_section_content:
             item_width: 4
-          content:
+            blocks:
               - title:
                     size: h3
-                    content: Collaborate & Learn
+                    text: Collaborate & Learn
                 background_image: /assets/images/content/bkk19-group-photo.jpg
-                text:
+                text_content:
-                    content: >
+                    text: >
                         Collaborate with the engineers _leading_ open source software development in the _Arm ecosystem_, have in-depth technical conversations about real world issues and solutions, and attend how-to training sessions about the latest Arm software developments.
                 buttons:
                     - title: View Resources
                       url: /resources/
                       icon: fa fa-book
                       class: btn-primary
               - title:
                     size: h3
-                    content: Contribute
+                    text: Contribute
                 background_image: /assets/images/content/bkk19-group-photo.jpg
-                text:
+                text_content:
-                    content: >
+                    text: >
                         Bring your knowledge and experience to influence and contribute to Linaro's development work.
 Linaro Connect is a unique opportunity to put your ideas forward face to face with other contributors and maintainers.
 If you have something relevant you'd like to show off, consider participating in Demo Friday.
                 buttons:
                     - title: Submit a Demo
                       url: /demo-friday/
                       icon: fa fa-slideshare
                       class: btn-primary
               - title:
                     size: h3
-                    content: Socialize
+                    text: Socialize
                 background_image: /assets/images/content/bkk19-group-photo.jpg
-                text:
+                text_content:
-                    content: >
+                    text: >
                         In addition to the regular breaks in the day and informal hacking sessions, there are a range of evening events at which you can network with your peers and get to know the other attendees.
     - row: container_row
     #   style: dark
       sections:
         - format: title
+          title_content:
-          content: Code of Conduct
+            text: Code of Conduct
             size: h2
         - format: text
           style: text-center
+          text_content:
-          content: >
+            text: >
                 Linaro Ltd, as host for Linaro Connect, is dedicated to a harassment-free conference experience for everyone.
         - format: buttons
           style: text-center
-          content:
+          buttons_content:
               - title: Anti-harassment Policy
                 url: /code-of-conduct/
                 icon: fa fa-arrow-right